-AC Condenser Pads: Everything You Need to Know About Protecting Your Outdoor Air Conditioning Unit
+AC Condenser Pads: Everything You Need to Know About Protecting Your Outdoor AC Unit in Napa and Sonoma Counties

-If your air conditioning system is any larger than a simple ductless window unit, there’s a pretty good chance that you’re going to have at least part of the system outside your home.
-Both the indoor and the outdoor units play a vital role in cooling the air and keeping it flowing through your house, so it’s important to protect both units from damage.
-Protecting the indoor unit is relatively easy since it’s inside your house, but the outside unit is more vulnerable, especially if you live somewhere with harsh weather during the winter.
-Failing to consider the protection of your outdoor unit can create some real problems for you down the road, so it’s better to think about it when you’re first installing the system.
+If your air conditioning system is any larger than a simple ductless window unit, it’s quite likely that part of the system is outside your home.
+Both the indoor and the outdoor components play a vital role in cooling the air and keeping it flowing through your house, so it’s important to protect both units from damage.

 AC Condenser Pad Size

-Choosing the right size for your condenser pad is important, and is mostly based on the size of your unit.
+Choosing the right size for your condenser pad is important and is mostly based on the size of your unit.
 However, you should also consider the elevation from the ground when making your decision.
-Typically, a condenser pad should be at least three inches off the ground, but you might want to make it a little taller if you live somewhere that gets a lot of rain.
-If you’re worried about the weather or your property has drainage issues, you may want to just bump that up to as high as six inches.
+Typically, the top surface of a condenser pad should be at least three inches off the ground, but you might want to make it a little higher if you live somewhere in the North Bay that gets a lot of rain or is prone to minor flooding.

-As for size, you obviously need to make sure the pad is big enough to fit the unit with plenty of space around.
+Ensure that the pad is big enough to fit the unit with plenty of space around.
 Keep in mind that you may want to re-use the same pad if you get a bigger unit, so leaving a little extra room to grow is a good idea as well.
-It’s worth noting that an especially heavy pad might shift or sink into the ground if the soil is loose, so make sure you have a conversation with your HVAC contractor to figure out the best size and location for your property.
+But keep in mind that an especially large pad might shift or sink into the ground if the soil is too loose, so make sure you have a conversation with your HVAC contractor to figure out the best size and location for your condenser pad.

 While condenser pads have traditionally been made of concrete, you now have a few different options for materials.
-If you have a large or heavy unit, you should probably just stick with concrete.
-While it’s not necessarily the most aesthetically pleasing material, concrete is more than strong enough to hold even the heaviest AC units.
-Besides the look, the biggest downside of a concrete pad is the extra cost of bringing someone in to set the actual concrete for you.
-It might cost a little more upfront to stick with concrete, but the pad will most likely last for decades without any issues.
+If you have a large or heavy unit, concrete is a good choice.
+While it’s not the most aesthetically pleasing material, concrete is more than strong enough to hold even the heaviest AC units.
+It might cost a little more up front, but the pad will most likely last for decades without any issues.

-These days, you can also purchase your own condenser pads made of recycled plastic or rubber composite.
-Composite pads are easier to move and install, and will still last just as long as concrete if they’re installed correctly.
-However, heavier AC units can have too much weight for composite pads to handle, which means you’ll have to get a new one anyway when the old one inevitably collapses.
-As a general rule, if you have a larger unit, you should stick with concrete.
-If the unit is smaller, composite pads are a more flexible option since you can potentially move them around when you install new units.
+You can also purchase condenser pads made of recycled plastic or rubber composite.
+These composite pads are easier to move and install and will still last just as long as concrete if they’re installed correctly.
+However, heavier AC units can be too much for composite pads, which will mean staying with a concrete pad option.

 AC Condenser Pad Location